kentsukaii/kentsukaii/README.md

 -🧑🏻‍🎓 I’m currently taking a CTeSP while learning and making personal projects;

--🧠 I'm always ready to learn and improve!;
+-🧠 I'm always looking to learn new things and improve a bit as a human being everyday!;

 -💻 Some of my projects will be available here, so follow me to check them out 👌🏻;